nicsuzor/wikijuris/ausip/patent-infringement.markdown

 ## Infringement

-Patent infringement proceedings are outlined in s120 of the //Act//.
+Patent infringement proceedings are outlined in s120 of the _Act_.
 Proceedings can be commenced by a patentee or exclusive licensee, although an exclusive licensee must join the patentee as a defendant or plaintiff. [^AUTOREPLACEDs1202ENDREPLACE]
 [^AUTOREPLACEDs1202ENDREPLACE]: s120(2
-) 'Infringement' is not defined by the //Act// however is considered to occur when a person exercises one of the exclusive rights of the patentee without their consent.
+) 'Infringement' is not defined by the _Act_ however is considered to occur when a person exercises one of the exclusive rights of the patentee without their consent.
 The concepts of knowledge and intent are not elements of patent infringement.
 Infringement depends purely on whether a person other than the patentee, licensee or someone authorised is exploiting the exclusive rights of the patentee.

 As noted previously, the exclusive rights of the patentee are to exploit the invention; including using, selling or making the invention [^AUTOREPLACEDs13Sch1ENDREPLACE]
 [^AUTOREPLACEDs13Sch1ENDREPLACE]: s 13, Sch 1